ONSdigital/census-rm-toolbox/README.md

 ```

 ## Response-driven reminder scheduling
 We can create response-driven action rules from a provided CSV file of LSOAs from a bucket.
-You will need to copy this file from the bucket to your cloud project, then copy to the running toolbox instance.
+The format of the file name will be `<REMINDER_TYPE>_<REGION>_<DATE_TIMESTAMP>.csv`, e.g. `rdr1_E_2019-08-03T14-30-01.csv`.
+You will need to copy this file from the bucket to your cloud shell, then copy to the running toolbox instance.

 #### Get counts of cases for response-driven reminders
 To get a count of cases using the LSOAs file: